James Bond No Time to Die full cast – new and returning characters list

-James Bond: No Time to Die has confirmed who shall be starring within the a lot anticipated (and massively delayed) 25th Bond movie.
+James Bond: No Time to Die has confirmed who can be starring within the a lot anticipated (and vastly delayed) 25th Bond movie.

-Right here’s who shall be starring within the long-awaited movie, No Time to Die, launched in April 2020.
+Right here’s who can be starring within the long-awaited movie, No Time to Die, launched in April 2020.

 RETURNING: Daniel Craig performs James Bond